Meet Our Eye Doctors

-Meet the Wylie Eye Center optometrists: Dr. Beth Anderson, Dr. Lauren Claborn, and Dr. Lindsay Denton.
+Meet the Wylie Eye Center optometrists: Dr. Beth Anderson, Dr. Suzanne Ferenczhalmy, Dr. Lindsay Denton and Dr Ethan Royster.
 As your eye care professionals in Wylie, TX we specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision—many of which do not always have obvious symptoms.
 Our eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses, both as eyeglass lenses and contact lenses.

 Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Dr. Beth Anderson grew up in the Dallas Area graduating from Bishop Lynch High School.
 She became interested in Optometry after seeing a special program on preventable blindness throughout the world.
 Having a high prescription herself, she could empathize how difficult life would be without vision correction.
 She has since traveled to Honduras for a medical mission trip providing eyecare for those most in need.